-Contributors: Sanjay Singh, Francisco Abedrabbo, Biju Albert, John Bassett, Warren Briese, Julianna Button, Jaymes Clere, Daniel Damon, Mike De Groot, Thomas Fillenwarth, Helen Grembowicz, Yuning He, Mariyln Hollinger, Pavana Jain, Deanna Kitis, Lisa Kohn, Arun Kumar, John Lang, Susan Leveille, Jeremy Lizt, Sheryl Maring, Andy Page, Scott Peterson, Tony Quan, M.V.
+Contributors: Sanjay Singh, Francisco Abedrabbo, John Bassett, Warren Briese, Julianna Button, Jaymes Clere, Daniel Damon, Mike De Groot, Tao Fan, Thomas Fillenwarth, Helen Grembowicz, Yuning He, Mariyln Hollinger, Pavana Jain, Deanna Kitis, Lisa Kohn, Arun Kumar, John Lang, Susan Leveille, Jeremy Lizt, Sheryl Maring, Andy Page, Scott Peterson, Tony Quan, M.V.
 Satyanarayana, Sandhya Sridharan, Mark Templeton, Liz Trojan, Micheal Wei

 The Programs (which include both the software and documentation) contain proprietary information of Oracle Corporation; they are provided under a license agreement containing restrictions on use and disclosure and are also protected by copyright, patent and other intellectual and industrial property laws.
-Reverse engineering, disassembly or decompilation of the Programs is prohibited.
+Reverse engineering, disassembly or decompilation of the Programs, except to the extent required to obtain interoperability with other independently created software or as specified by law, is prohibited.

 The information contained in this document is subject to change without notice.
 If you find any problems in the documentation, please report them to us in writing.
-Oracle Corporation does not warrant that this document is error free.
+Oracle Corporation does not warrant that this document is error-free.
 Except as may be expressly permitted in your license agreement for these Programs, no part of these Programs may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of Oracle Corporation.

-If the Programs are delivered to the US Government or anyone licensing or using the Programs on behalf of the US Government, the following notice is applicable:
+If the Programs are delivered to the U.S. Government or anyone licensing or using the programs on behalf of the U.S. Government, the following notice is applicable: